This article was automatically translated from the original Turkish version.

 Because now, rarely does anything happen for the first time.

-The writer is right when he says that nothing in life is as it appears or is experienced, but rather as it is remembered.
+The writer who says that nothing in life is as it appears or is experienced, but only as it is remembered, is right.

-Nevertheless, by accepting these findings as a basis, it is possible to resist, to some extent, this illusion imposed on human consciousness.
+Yet, accepting these findings as foundational, it is possible to resist, to some extent, this illusion imposed upon human consciousness.

-Certainly, by engaging in new activities that the mind has never experienced before and that leave no trace in memory.
+Certainly, by engaging in new activities that consciousness has never experienced before and that leave no trace in memory.

 In other words, by stepping outside routine.

-Otherwise, it is difficult to stand against this flood of time.
+Otherwise, it is difficult to stand before this flood of time.

 It sweeps away whatever you try to hold onto.

-Indeed, those who have long conversations with the elderly know that the topic always returns, again and again, to the fleeting passage of time.
+Indeed, those who have long conversations with the elderly know that the subject always circles back to the fleeting passage of time.

-As if they had something they could not reclaim.
+As if they have something they cannot reclaim or return.

-Or perhaps with a sense of being deceived—I do not know.
+Or perhaps with a sense of having been deceived—I am not sure.

 A small apocalypse has arrived: a month has become like a week.